The market for Grooming Services

-PetGroomer.com Magazine published the industry most extensive wage and income earnings survey ever conducted.
+PetGroomer.com Magazine published the industry’s most extensive wage and income earnings survey ever conducted.
 Further, the results of a 50 U.S. state study of where the groomers are is presented.
-You can read the results in the January/March 2017 PetGroomer.com Magazine download.
+The latest results in the January/March 2021 PetGroomer.com Magazine download can be read.

 Who Are Groomers

-Most pet groomers enter the pet grooming industry following careers outside of the pet industry.
-At one time a significant number of groomers entered the industry following military duty.
-Today sources for career seekers are far more diverse because the marketplace for grooming services matured in the 1990’s.
+Most pet groomers enter the pet grooming industry following careers outside the pet industry.
+At one time, many groomers entered the industry following military duty.
+Today sources for career seekers are far more diverse because the marketplace for grooming services matured in the 1990s.
 New developments changed where pet owners could find grooming services, such as retail superstores with grooming departments and the expansion of mobile grooming nationwide.
 The Internet also spread the word about career opportunities and educational opportunities for groomers.

 Corporate stores have made a major impact.
-In the early Eighties we wrote articles predicting pet superstores would grow in number and add grooming services.
+In the early Eighties, we wrote articles predicting pet superstores would grow in number and add grooming services.
 That brought many laughs and jabs.
 We were confident and based our opinion on more than 20 years of field experience in grooming up to that time.
-Experience and participation in your industry bolsters your intuition, and along with some patience time proved us right.
+Experience and participation in your industry bolster your intuition, and along with some patience, time proved us right.

-Before entering the industry we suggest career seekers attend a grooming trade show.
-What better way to immerse yourself among the diversity of pet groomers?
+Before entering the industry, we suggest career seekers attend a grooming trade show.
+What better way to immerse yourself in the diversity of pet groomers?
 It’s like Disneyland for kids.
 Watch the grooming competitions and sample lectures.
 Stroll the exhibition area lined with booths.
-There’s so much to learn about tools, equipment and supplies.
-If the prospect of attending a trade show excites you that’s a good sign.
-Some decades ago pet grooming didn’t have its own trade shows.
-Through the hard work of production companies we have several trade shows each year, and thereby pet grooming has gained more respect.
+There’s so much to learn about tools, equipment, and supplies.
+If the prospect of attending a trade show excites you, that’s a good sign.
+Some decades ago, pet grooming didn’t have its own trade shows.
+Through the hard work of production companies, we have several trade shows each year, and thereby pet grooming has gained more respect.

 Respect is important.
 Grooming didn’t have anywhere near the amount of respect it does today just a few decades ago.
 The retail sector of the pet industry overshadowed services.
 In the SixtiesMadeline Ogle reminded her retail contacts of the importance of pet grooming.
 She would ask, “How many pet owners would own dogs and cats if they had to groom their pets?
 Wouldn’t a reduction in pet ownership result in fewer retail sales?”
 She was right.
 Pet grooming continues to bolster retail sales growth.
-Today, pet superstores have grooming departments because it increases foot traffic through their retail displays and thereby boosts retail sales.
+Pet superstores have grooming departments today because it increases foot traffic through their retail displays, thereby boosting retail sales.
 Career seekers are fortunate that there is more respect for pet grooming today.

 Diversity of the Industry

-Pet superstores have actually been a boon to career seekers, and to the industry.
+Pet superstores have been a boon to career seekers and the industry.
 Corporate stores introduced new grooming training alternatives.
-More American consumers assumed an expanded viewpoint towards pet grooming services.
-If a billion dollar corporation offers pet grooming services, there must be a sound reason.
+More American consumers assumed an expanded viewpoint toward pet grooming services.
+If a billion-dollar corporation offers pet grooming services, there must be a sound reason.
 There are people that think that way.

-It’s positive for the public to see a growing number of pet grooming signs in commercial strip centers or “box stores.”
-A few decades ago pet groomers were isolated in kennel departments.
-Now pet grooming is on Main St. and in major shopping malls promoting the public’s perception of grooming as an ordinary purchase they should consider.
+It’s positive for the public to see growing pet grooming signs in commercial strip centers or “box stores.”
+A few decades ago, pet groomers were isolated in kennel departments.
+Now pet grooming is on Main St. and in major shopping malls, promoting the public’s perception of grooming as an ordinary purchase they should consider.
 Pet grooming has become more convenient and frees pet owners from grooming concerns.

 More important to you as a career seeker is the fact that pet superstores offer a new career path.
 Most of them offer grooming training options.
 Experienced grooming managers can earn some of the best wages and benefits in the grooming industry.
 The lack of benefits offered by many independents is a real detriment for career seekers accustomed to employee benefits.
 Pet superstores generally offer some of the best employee benefits in pet grooming.

-When career seekers find PetGroomer.com resources it’s like discovering treasure.
+When career seekers find PetGroomer.com resources, it’s like discovering treasure.
 We dedicate PetGroomer.com to career seekers as much to groomers.
 We know how frustrating it can be to find local grooming career information.
-Once career seekers have solid information they are more likely to make the transition into grooming.
-Time and again we have helped architects, bankers, insurance agents, real estate agents, data entry keypunchers, secretaries, word processors, nurses and salespersons leave traditional employment and become what they love being most, pet groomers.
-How is that for diverse?
+Once career seekers have solid information, they are more likely to make the transition into grooming.
+We have repeatedly helped architects, bankers, insurance agents, real estate agents, data entry keypunchers, secretaries, word processors, nurses, and salespersons leave traditional employment and become what they love being most, pet groomers.
+How is that for diversity?